OpenFn/blog/_posts/2020-07-13-x-runner-case-study.md

 featured: false
 ---

-_X-runner implemented OpenFn to connect its existing systems and sync data in real-time to more effectively manage and monitor waste collection activities.
+_In 2017, x-runner implemented OpenFn to connect its existing systems and sync data in real-time to more effectively manage and monitor waste collection activities.
 With this integrated service system, X-runner can deliver high quality customer service and technical assistance to their customers, with no time lag._

 ### X-Runner is providing sanitation solutions for better health in informal settlements in Peru.